How to Get a Gig Job

 2. Update your profile and portfolio

 Take this time to update your resume and online profile.
-Ensure it showcases your ability to simultaneously juggle multiple projects as an experienced gig worker, as well as examples of any freelance work that you’ve completed in the past.
+Ensure it showcases your ability to simultaneously juggle multiple projects as an experienced gig worker, as well as examples of any freelance work that you have completed in the past.

 Read more: 6 Universal Rules for Resume Writing